 Do stainless steel dish racks truly never rust?

-While high-grade stainless steel, such as 304, is highly resistant to rust and corrosion due to its chromium content, it’s not entirely rust-proof.
+While high-grade stainless steel, such as 304, is highly resistant to rust and corrosion due to its chromium content, it is not entirely rust-proof.
 Factors like prolonged exposure to standing water, harsh chemicals, or damage to its protective layer can potentially lead to rust.
 Regular drying and proper cleaning are essential to prevent this.

 What is the best way to clean a stainless steel dish rack?